io0/io0.github.io/src/pages/Bible.md

 > For infovores, text, in contrast to photos or videos or music, is the medium of choice from a velocity standpoint.
 There is deep satisfaction in quickly decoding the textual information, the scan rate is self-governed on the part of the reader, unlike other mediums which unfold at their own pace (this is especially the case with video, which infovores hate for its low scannability).

 > . ``There's no importance whatsoever.
 I'm just doing it for the fun of it.''
 His reaction didn't discourage me; I had made up my mind I was going to enjoy physics and do whatever I liked.

+> We delight in fine cuisine, and yet concentrated sugar + fat + salt = irresistible junk food.
+We execute complex tasks, and yet fine tuned difficulty + intermittent reinforcement + clear feedback = video games that people play until they die.

 > There was a footpath leading across fields to New Southgate, and I used to go there alone to watch the sunset and contemplate suicide.
 I did not, however, commit suicide, because I wished to know more of mathematics.
 > When something is "out there" it's hard to make it personal because it's not my ball, it's the ball.
 It's not my problem, it's the problem.